To leave the page quickly, press the escape key.

 You should also talk to someone if you think a crime might be happening to someone you know.

-Get in touch with Childline on 0800 1111.
+Get in touch with Childline for free on 0800 1111.
 The helpline is open 24 hours a day, 7 days a week.
 They will listen to you and help you work out what to do next.
-You can also chat online.
+Calls to Childline will not show on your phone bill.

-You can still call Childline.
 You can also call Victim Support Scotland on 0800 160 1985.
-This number is not free, but they can talk to you about any worries you have and how they can help.
+They can talk to you about any worries you have and how they can help.

 After you've called